tonomb/crypto-runa/README.md

 The goal was to process all transactions and filter them for valid deposits.
 I decided to take into account both the sent and received transactions in order to get an acurate output of a users balance, not only the deposits.

+## Troubleshooting

+If for some reaason you see the `ERROR [TypeOrmModule] Unable to connect to the database` error message when running `docker-compose up` follow these steps.

+1. In the root directory run `docker-compose run app sh` to open up a shell

+1. Then run the command `yarn add sqlite3` to add sqlite to the container

+1. Run `yarn start:transactions` to process all transactions

+1. `docker-compose up` should now be working

 # Node.js and Docker Crypto/Payments Test

 A crypto payments company receives thousands of deposits from customers per day.
 This test is designed to test your ability to work with a transaction set that could get returned by a blockchain daemon like bitcoind.